Merkoba/Meltdown/README.md

 The scroll delay can be configured through arguments.

+When the auto-scroll mode is active, the button will change its color.

 When the scroll ends the auto-scroll mode gets disabled.

 The mode also gets disabled when manually scrolled.